 Keto Candied Pecans

 These Keto Candied Pecans are delicious no matter how you eat them, but in my opinion, they are even better when they are served warm.
-While these make for an amazing freeze and go snack, they are definitely best warm.
+While these make for an amazing freeze-and-go snack as I already said, they are definitely best warm.
 If you’ve had candied pecan before, you know this is true!

-My favorite thing about these candied pecans may be that they are super easy to make!
+Other than the amazing taste and nostalgia factor, my favorite thing about these candied pecans is that they are super easy to make!
 I am all about quick and easy dishes and snacks, and these pecans fit that description perfectly!
 Just a few simple ingredients and a couple of minutes are all you’ll need to start enjoying these yummy candied pecans.